FavioJasso/camino-code/README.md

 # Camino Code

-Camino Code is a Applied AI Systems, Data Science and Product Engineering organization based in New Jersey.
+Camino Code is a Applied AI Systems, Data Science and Product Engineering organization based in New Jersey helping businesses build systems that think with you.

 ## CaminoCode.com Contributors: